-I had escaped about 5 years of my daughter playing softball and her not having to wear white softball pants.
-Then they came, and yes, they got incredibly dirty.
+White softball pants.
+My biggest nightmare.
+Until I found the best way to clean white softball (and baseball) pants, and it only cost $1!
 I was shocked at how easy it was to clean white softball pants with Zote soap.
-I even did an experiment of Zote versus Fels-Naptha soap.
+I did an experiment of Zote soap versus Fels-Naptha soap.
 Fels-Naptha seemed to be what the baseball moms recommended.
 Here’s the best way to clean softball pants for around $1!

-The Best Way to Remove Stains From Softball Pants
+The Best Way to Remove Stains From White Softball Pants

 Zote is a Mexican bar soap that is pink and apparently is magic.
 It was recommended to me by another softball mom.
 I definitely recommend using Zote to remove stains from softball and baseball pants quickly and on a budget.
 After letting these pants sit for 3 days without treating them (sorry, we got busy), I didn’t think anything was going to get out the dirt stains from my daughter’s softball pants.